Creator / Nimbus Llewelyn

 - Atlantis: is positioning this as a key part of the backstory of Child of the Storm.
 This may or may not have quite a lot to do with a self-admitted epic binge of Stargate.

-- All There in the Manual: Happily explains plot developments, answers questions and provides short profiles for new characters when some of the audience isn't familiar with them in the author notes.
+- All There in the Manual: Happily explains plot developments, answers questions and provides short profiles for new characters when some of the audience isn't familiar with them in the author notes or via PM.
+Actually, the main problem is getting him to shut up.

 - Arc Welding: Fond of this to the point of absurdity.

-- Author Avatar: Has tacitly admitted that Doctor Strange in Child of the Storm is this trope.
+- Author Avatar: Has tacitly admitted that Doctor Strange in Child of the Storm is this trope, or as close as he's ever likely to get to writing one.

 - Britain Is Only London: mostly averts this, though most of the Britain based action takes place either in locations like Hogwarts or in London, partly because of the fact that he's a Londoner.